 Dr. Farmer’s current interests include:

-- Deciphering mechanisms underlying complex pelvic pain;
+- Deciphering mechanisms underlying complex chronic pain;

 - Fear memory formation/reconsolidation of visceral pain; and